-GOAL: PROTECT GROUND AND SURFACE WATER QUALITY.
+POLICY: PROTECT GROUND AND SURFACE WATER QUALITY.

-- Watershed management throughout the County should encourage forested or vegetated streamside buffers to filter pollutants, stabilize stream banks and provide wildlife habitat. - The types of onsite sewage disposal systems permitted in the County need to be managed to insure proper location, installation, operation, maintenance and inspection. - Special emphasis should be placed on utilizing state and federal cost share programs specifically funded to address water quality in the Opequon Creek watershed and other environmentally sensitive areas.
-Work with local community and non-profit organizations to promote agricultural best management practices.
+- The ecological integrity of the streams within Frederick County needs to be protected and restored where impacts are evident.
+Watershed management throughout the County should encourage forested or vegetated streamside buffers to filter pollutants, stabilize stream banks and provide wildlife habitat. - The types of onsite sewage disposal systems permitted in the county need to be managed to insure proper location, installation, operation, maintenance and inspection. - Special emphasis should be placed on utilizing state and federal cost share programs specifically funded to address water quality in the Opequon Creek watershed and other environmentally sensitive areas.
+Work with local community and non-profit organizations to collaboratively promote agricultural best management practices. - Work with the above to collaboratively develop and distribute public service information to educate rural and urban citizens on the role they play in protecting and improving local water quality through various efforts on individual lots.